-High-quality Gold Exploration in Colombia and Nevada
+High-quality Gold Exploration in Nevada and Colombia

 This profile is part of a paid investor education campaign.*

-- Tight share structure, cash on hand
+- Tight share structure.

-- Experienced management with proven history
+- Experienced management with proven history.

 Newrange Gold Pamlico Gold Project

-Visible gold dominates the high grade mineralization which occurs in thoroughly oxidized and brecciated quartz veins.
-A total of 103 drill holes (8487 meters) were completed on the property between 1993 and 2010, by three previous operators.
+Visible gold dominates the high-grade mineralization which occurs in thoroughly oxidized and brecciated quartz veins.
+A total of 103 drill holes (8,487 meters) were completed on the property between 1993 and 2010, by three previous operators.
 Numerous historic drill holes contain high grade gold intercepts.
 Highlights are included in the table below.

 Note: Intercepts are average of all samples in drilled intercept length with no grade capping applied.
 All intercepts are drilled length.
 True widths are unknown.